Zequez/logseq-vault/pages/Marko.md

 - Marko is someone I met working at Ubiquity.
 I actually might have met him months before while working at the Linkedin Scraper thing.
 - Marko is nice.
 I often wonder how Marko is outside work.
-I know he has a son similar age to [[Coral]] and a partner.
+I know he has a child similar age to [[Coral]] and a partner.
 -